Partnership Tax Issues in Estate Planning: Key Challenges and Guidance for Trusts and Estates Counsel

 Note: CPE credit is not offered on this program

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide trusts and estates counsel guidance for recognizing and overcoming critical tax issues of partnerships in estate planning.
+This CLE course will provide trusts and estates counsel guidance for recognizing and overcoming critical tax issues of partnerships in estate planning.
 The panel will discuss the fundamentals of partnership income tax rules for estate planners, maintaining capital accounts, basis rules, traps involving cash distributions, transfers, and partnership debts and liabilities.
 The panel will also discuss key planning opportunities and provide useful techniques for using partnerships in estate planning.

 - Common partnership tax issues for estate planners